parth28122/ArVyax_Assignment-/README.md

 - Visual indicators for each state
 - Bright red "DANGER DANGER" flash during danger state
 - Graceful fallback to console mode if GUI is not available
-- Maintains minimum 8 FPS on CPU-only systems
+- Optimized for performance - maintains 15+ FPS on CPU-only systems

 ## Technologies Used